 We are excited to share our new knowledge about our pottery.
 Our pottery has always made drink and food taste better, but now we have the science to explain why.
 It’s called Nucleation and here is our nucleation explanation:

-Nucleation: Adding additional molecules of oxygen created by the texture of Daily Bird Pottery clay!
+Nucleation: Adding additional molecules of oxygen created by the texture of Laughingnome Pottery clay!

 A cup of tea or wine contains many flavor and aroma compounds including phenols, amino acids, and minerals.
 In a high-fired unglazed ceramic cup, the inside of the cup has a rougher surface than the inside of a glass or glazed ceramic cup, and this roughness can break up these flavor compounds into smaller bits.